 In the center of Aarhus, you will find this 10-floor art museum.
 When looking at the sheer size, it is one of the largest museums in Europe.

 There is a wide scope of art and you can see a bit of everything.
-Aros shows special exhibitions every year, but among the mainstays, we have classic Danish art from the golden age (1800-1850), Danish modernist art, and current international art.
+Aros shows special exhibitions every year, but among the mainstays we have classic Danish art from the golden age (1800-1850), Danish modernist art, and current international art.
 The most famous piece is the large sculpture “Boy” by Australian artist Ron Muecks.

 Aside from the art and exhibitions, Aros also has a market, some shops and a café inside.
 In 2018, over 700,000 people visited Aros, making it the most popular paid attraction in Aarhus.